thapasijan171/DSAwithSijan/src/content/blog/BinarySearchTree.md

 	<li><code>-2<sup>31</sup> &lt;= Node.val &lt;= 2<sup>31</sup> - 1</code></li>
 </ul>

-## Solutions
+# Solutions

-### Solution 1: Recursion

-We can perform a recursive in-order traversal on the binary tree.
-If the result of the traversal is strictly ascending, then this tree is a binary search tree.

-Therefore, we use a variable `prev` to save the last node we traversed.
-Initially, `prev = -∞`.
-Then we recursively traverse the left subtree.
-If the left subtree is not a binary search tree, we directly return `False`.
-Otherwise, we check whether the value of the current node is greater than `prev`.
-If not, we return `False`.
-Otherwise, we update `prev` to the value of the current node, and then recursively traverse the right subtree.
+# Intuition
+To determine if a binary tree is a valid Binary Search Tree (BST), we need to ensure that for each node:
+- All nodes in its left subtree have values less than the node’s value.
+- All nodes in its right subtree have values greater than the node’s value.

+An efficient way to validate this is by performing an in-order traversal of the tree.
+In a valid BST, this traversal should produce a sequence of values that are strictly increasing.

+# Approach
+1. **In-Order Traversal with Validation:**
+   - Use an in-order traversal to visit each node.
+This way, nodes are visited in ascending order if the tree is a valid BST.
+   - During traversal, maintain a reference to the previously visited node (`prev`).
+This helps check if the current node’s value is greater than the previous node’s value.

+2. **Traversal Process:**
+   - Recursively traverse the left subtree of the current node.
+   - Check if the value of the current node is greater than the value of `prev`.
+If not, return `false` as this violates the BST property.
+   - Update `prev` to the current node and recursively traverse the right subtree.

+3. **Validation Logic:**
+   - If all nodes are visited and the values are in strictly increasing order, the tree is a valid BST.
+   - If any value is found that does not satisfy the BST property, the function returns `false`.

+4. **Edge Cases:**
+   - An empty tree or a tree with only one node is considered a valid BST.

-The time complexity is `O(n)`, and the space complexity is `O(n)`.
-Where `n` is the number of nodes in the binary tree.
+The time complexity of this approach is O(n), where `n` is the number of nodes in the tree, as each node is visited once.

 #### Java